 Applications close at 12pm on Monday 6 February 2023, and anyone interested in applying is advised to attend a Co(l)laboratory PhD Studentship drop-in on Monday 30 January 2023 9am-6pm at The Carousel, 25 Hockley, Nottingham NG1 1FH, or webinar on Thursday 26 January 2023 6-7pm.
 Please register for the webinar here.

-Queries about the studentships should be directed to the Co(l)laboratory team at email@example.com.
+Queries about the studentships should be directed to the Co(l)laboratory team at firstname.lastname@example.org.
 More information on the Co(l)laboratory PhD Studentship can be found here, along with details on how to apply.
-The full list of projects can be found here.
 Co(l)laboratory is part of the Universities for Nottingham Civic Agreement.
 A collaboration between Nottingham’s two world-class universities and eight key anchor institutions (including the local healthcare trusts, integrated care system, the city and county councils, the local enterprise partnership and Vision West Nottinghamshire College); the agreement sets out partners’ commitment to working across Nottingham and Nottinghamshire, for the benefit of our people and place.

 The project is funded by Research England as well as both Nottingham Trent University and the University of Nottingham.